Need a Civil Law lawyer in WA?

 Claiming costs

-When a party has received a judgment in its favour, before it considers enforcing that judgment, the successful party should calculate the amount of costs they wish to claim from the unsuccessful party.
-As this can be a time consuming and expensive task and is often disputed, parties can try to fix the amount they wish to claim by liaising with the other party.
-If an agreed set of costs is produced, then the parties should give effect to this by filing Consent Orders agreeing on a set of fixed costs.
+When a party has received a judgment in its favour, before it considers enforcing that judgment, it should calculate the amount of costs it wishes to claim from the unsuccessful party.
+This can be a time-consuming and expensive task.
+As costs estimate are often disputed, the party can try to fix the amount to be claimed by liaising with the other party.

-If however, costs cannot be agreed, then the party awarded costs will need to make an application to have their costs assessed or taxed (the terminology depends on which court the matter is in).
-This is a process where the successful party’s lawyer will go through all of their invoices and the work they have done for their client and compare this with the scale of costs for the relevant court.
+If costs cannot be agreed upon, then the party seeking costs will need to make an application to have their costs ‘assessed’ or ‘taxed’ (the terminology depends on which court the matter is in).
+This is a process where the successful party’s lawyer will go through their invoices and the work they have done for their client and compare this with the scale of costs for the relevant court.

-The application will then need to be filed and served on the other party, who will then scrutinize it and can file objections to any of the items claimed.
-It will then finally go to a hearing before the court, where the judicial officer will make the final costs determination.
+The application will then need to be filed and served on the other party, who will then scrutinize it and may file objections to any of the items claimed.
+The matter will then go to a hearing, where the judicial officer will make the final costs determination.

 As it is very important to get costs right, it is highly recommended that you obtain legal advice and instruct your lawyer to go through the costs assessment/taxation process on your behalf.